tropis/airtable_wordpress_museum/README.md

 The Airtable base has sample Museum data and public domain photos.
-A Wordpress page is built with plugins to pull the Museum data, and display various data and photos in an interactive page template.
+A Wordpress page is built with plugins to pull the Museum data, and display various attributes and photos in an interactive page template.

 ## Installation